aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Predicate<String> p = str -> str.isEmpty();
 ```

 In general you want to remove code which increases cluter without adding to the readability.
-When possible we should use Lambdas to make the code more concise
+When possible we should use Lambdas to make the code more concise.

-When you *can* omit some code, does that mean you should?
-Remember, conciseness
-is the reason lambda expressions were added to Java.
-So in general, you should
-omit clutter when you can.
-But follow the same guideline as we use for
-non-required grouping parentheses: if you *or* your reviewer feels that the
-extra code improves readability, go ahead and include it.

 ## More examples {#more}